Overall Course Details

 - Live results will be available on race day as the runners come though the finish line

 - The road is not closed to vehicular traffic.
-As such, it is imperative that you stay within the cones marking the course.
+It is imperative that you stay within the cones marking the course.
 Any deviations from the marked course can result in a disqualification and serious injury

 - The Maui Marathon is a Boston Marathon qualifying event.
-Please see their website for specifics on qualifying
+Please vist their website for full details.

-- All the decisions of the race organizers are final
+- All decisions of the race organizers are final

 - Runner safety has always been, and will continue to be, a top priority for our event.
 Please be mindful of the other participants and respect the race personnel to ensure a safe and enjoyable race for everyone.